-The Trust is committed to the repair of the stands and the investigations on the repair options has been completed.
-The Taranaki Regional Council has approved the repair and refurbishment of Yarrow Stadium.
-The project will include repairs to the earthquake-prone grandstands and consequential changes.
-Other important refurbishments include additional food and beverage outlets, toilets, technology upgrades, LED pitch lighting, improvements to the car park and gates, new South Terrace seating and the reinstatement of Field 1.
+The Trust is committed to the repair of the stands and the Taranaki Regional Council has approved the repair and refurbishment of Yarrow Stadium.
+The project will include repairs to the earthquake-prone West Stand and a new East Stand.
+Other important refurbishments include LED pitch lighting and the reinstatement of Field 1.